flimflam-austin/hugo-cms-test/content/quick_reads/20200630-yosemite/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # June 30, 1864

-      During the height of the Civil War, Pres.
-Abraham Lincoln turns his gaze west, granting Yosemite Valley to California, with the specific orders to preserve it for future generations of Americans.
+      <div><h1>June 30, 1864</h1><p>During the height of the Civil War, Pres.
+      Abraham Lincoln turns his gaze west, granting Yosemite Valley to California, with the specific orders to preserve it for future generations of Americans.</p></div>
     _key: 5db2b712846e
   - order: 1
     useCheckmark: false
     body: >-
-      > “I have seen persons of emotional temperament stand with tearful eyes, spellbound and dumb with awe, as they got their first view of the Valley from Inspiration Point, overwhelmed in the sudden presence of the unspeakable, stupendous grandeur.”
+      <div><blockquote>“I have seen persons of emotional temperament stand with
+      tearful eyes, spellbound and dumb with awe, as they got their first view of the Valley from Inspiration Point, overwhelmed in the sudden presence of the unspeakable, stupendous grandeur.”</blockquote><p>The first

-      The first guardian of the Yosemite Grant, Galen Clark helped oversee the land known later as Yosemite National Park.
-Yosemite was the name of the local Native American tribe in the area.
+      guardian of the Yosemite Grant, Galen Clark helped oversee the land known later as Yosemite National Park.
+Yosemite was the name of the local Native American tribe in the area.</p></div>
     _key: 2cdbd67358c7
   - order: 2
     useCheckmark: false
-    body: "## The Early Years\n\n* The Gold Rush led to conflict between settlers and Native American tribes.\n* A “Yosemite Board of Commissioners” was named to both preserve the land and make it accessible for recreation.\n* 1865: The man responsible for designing NYC’s Central Park, Frederick Law Olmsted, filed a report on Yosemite valley & nearby “Big Tree Grove” of ancient sequoia trees,\_raising concerns about how visitors impacting the area."
+    body: "<div><h2>The Early Years</h2><ul><li>The Gold Rush led to conflict between settlers and Native American tribes.</li><li>A “Yosemite Board of Commissioners” was named to both preserve the land and make it accessible for recreation.</li><li>1865: The man responsible for designing NYC’s Central Park, Frederick Law Olmsted, filed a report on Yosemite valley &amp; nearby “Big Tree Grove” of ancient sequoia trees,\_raising concerns about how visitors impacting the area.</li></ul></div>"
     _key: 518d529a1d8a
   - order: 3
     useCheckmark: false
     body: >-
-      “Nearly all the park is a profound solitude.
-Yet it is full of charming company, full of God’s thoughts, a place of peace and safety amid the most exalted grandeur and eager enthusiastic action, a new song, a place of beginnings abounding in first lessons on life, mountain-building, eternal, invincible, unbreakable order; with sermons in stones, storms, trees, flowers, and animals brimful of humanity.”
+      <div><p>“Nearly all the park is a profound solitude.
+Yet it is full of
+      charming company, full of God’s thoughts, a place of peace and safety amid the most exalted grandeur and eager enthusiastic action, a new song, a place of beginnings abounding in first lessons on life, mountain-building, eternal, invincible, unbreakable order; with sermons in stones, storms, trees, flowers, and animals brimful of humanity.”</p><p>Naturalist John Muir</p></div>

-      Naturalist John Muir
     _key: 1d17ee674e1e
   - order: 4
     useCheckmark: true
     body: >-
-      By the 1870s, there were already concerns about too many visitors impacting Yosemite.
-Muir was one of the many voices who argued (successfully) for Yosemite to become a National Park in 1890 - the third in the nation after Yellowstone and Sequoia.
+      <div><p>By the 1870s, there were already concerns about too many visitors
+      impacting Yosemite.
+Muir was one of the many voices who argued (successfully) for Yosemite to become a National Park in 1890 - the third in the nation after Yellowstone and Sequoia.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 0e860e6ac74b